SIS50421 Diploma of Outdoor Leadership

 - A SIS50421 Diploma of Outdoor Leadership qualification from Avondale or another Registered Training Organisation will provide students with Advanced Standing at Avondale for the Outdoor Education Minor elective under the Bachelor of Arts/Bachelor of Teaching (Secondary)

-Applicants from other countries will have their qualifications assessed by the Admissions Office.
 Applicants from a country where English is not the first language must demonstrate proficiency in English in one of the following ways:

 - Provide documentary evidence that secondary schooling was conducted in an English medium, and evidence of a satisfactory pass in English in a British O-level examination or local equivalent.

 - Demonstrate English language proficiency by providing evidence of satisfactory performance in the International Language Testing System (IELTS) or equivalent approved test (eg TOEFL, PBT, Cambridge Certificate in Advanced English).
-Applicants who take IELTS must sit either the General module and attain a minimum score of 6.0 or the Academic module and attain a minimum score of 5.5, with consistent results across the bands
+Applicants who take IELTS must sit either the General module and attain a minimum score of 6.0 or the Academic module and attain a minimum score of 5.5, with consistent results across the bands.

-Credit Transfer, and Recognised Prior Learning
+Credit Transfer and Recognised Prior Learning

 Credit Transfer (CT):If you have previously completed any of the units as listed in the course structure below at Avondale or with any other registered training organisation, you may request Credit Transfer for unit(s).